-Overall, NOAA's preferred restoration project for the DBL 152 NRDA will result in a long-term net improvement in fish and wildlife habitat, restoration of ecological balance in areas where disturbances have led to adverse impacts on sensitive native species, and improvement in the natural resource services provided by fish and wildlife in the region.
-Cumulative impact analysis is nonetheless performed to evaluate whether there are specific components of the preferred action that, when considered in combination with other closely related past, present, and future actions in the affected area, have potentially significant cumulative adverse effects.
+Overall, NOAA's selected restoration project for the DBL 152 NRDA would result in a longterm net improvement in fish and wildlife habitat, restoration of ecological balance in areas where disturbances have led to adverse impacts on sensitive native species, and improvement in the natural resource services provided by fish and wildlife in the region.
+Cumulative impact analysis is nonetheless performed to evaluate whether there are specific components of the selected action that, when considered in combination with other closely related past, present, and future actions in the affected area, have potentially significant cumulative adverse effects.

-NOAA evaluated the preferred restoration project in this Draft DARP/EA in conjunction with other known past, proposed or foreseeable closely related projects that could potentially add to or interact with this project within the affected area to determine whether significant cumulative impacts may occur.
-The preferred project is part of ongoing land management, habitat restoration, and environmental protection efforts described in the Management Plan for the Texas Chenier Plain National Wildlife Refuge Complex (Refuge Management Plan), which has already undergone complete NEPA review and approval by the USFWS.
-Therefore, NOAA considered the cumulative effects of the preferred action and other management actions that will potentially be taken by the USFWS pursuant to the Refuge Management Plan.
-Similarly, many of the nearshore non-preferred projects in this Draft DARP/EA may be undertaken in the future by other entities.
+NOAA evaluated the selected restoration project in this Final DARP/EA in conjunction with other known past, present or foreseeable future projects that could potentially add to or interact with this project within the affected area to determine whether significant cumulative impacts may occur.
+The selected project is part of ongoing land management, habitat restoration, and environmental protection efforts described in the Management Plan for the Texas Chenier Plain National Wildlife Refuge Complex (Refuge Management Plan), which has already undergone complete NEPA review and approval by the USFWS.